In this guide

 Decision makers must always consider each case on its own facts and circumstances.
 However, the following factors will be useful when considering whether the evidence of insight is sufficient to address the concerns in the case.

-- Does the nurse or midwife acknowledge:
+- Does the nurse, midwife or nursing associate acknowledge:

 - any harm or risk of harm, to patients?

 - any damage to public confidence in the professions?

 - how far their conduct or practice fell short of professional standards?

 - their own responsibility for the problem, without seeking to blame others or excuse their actions?

 If a nurse, midwife or nursing associate shows insight when they had previously not accepted responsibility for their actions , decision makers should consider this carefully.
 They should assess whether it was possible for the nurse, midwife or nursing associate to make admissions earlier on by considering the information that was given to the nurse, midwife or nursing associate during their employer's investigation, other earlier local investigations, or our own investigation.